 At this point you should grab items that suit the game best.
 The build order above is just an example of what item types to get.

 - main target in team fights: Get some defensive items.
 The Quicksilver Sash is worth every cent you spend on it.
 It's got a build in "improved" Cleanse (as it removes ALL types of debuffs).
 Further you could go for Banshee's Veil to give you bit more health, mana and temporary spell immunity if you can afford it.

 - ignored by the enemies: Make them care more!
 Get AP!
-The Abyssal Scepter is the most valuable item for you here.
+The Abyssal Mask is the most valuable item for you here.
 It isn't too expensive, supports your team (that's your job!) and makes your heals even stronger.
 After that you could go for any item which has much AP on it.
 Your possibilities here are: